Three trends are combining to put some Washington state communities at an increasing risk of wildfire damage.

 First, wildfires are becoming more common.
 Between 2000 and 2011, 117,000 wildland acres burned on average each year in the state.
-Between 2012 and 2017, that number nearly quadrupled to 460,500.1 Totals for 2019 aren’t yet available, but in 2018, 1,743 wildfires burned 438,834 acres in Washington state.2
+Between 2012 and 2017, that number nearly quadrupled to 460,500.1 In 2018, 1,743 wildfires burned 438,834 acres in Washington state.2

 Second, more people are living in areas near wildlands, also called the wildland-urban interface (WUI).
 Nearly a million homes in Washington are located in the WUI.3

-Homes in the wildland urban interface (WUI) in Washington state are at an elevated risk of property damage from a wildfire
+Homes in the wildland-urban Interface (WUI) in Washington state are at an

 Related: